-The information in this post provides insight into environmental protection and relevant legislative elements for businesses starting out in environmental management.
+The information in this post provides insight into environmental management; through protection and relevant legislative elements for businesses starting out in environmental management.

 At the recent G7 summit in Cornwall, the importance of safeguarding our planet for the next generation was emphasized, particularly by cutting emissions and committing to reaching net zero emissions by 2050.
 The UK will also host the COP26 climate change conference in Glasgow on 31st October 2021.